datagrok-ai/public/help/explore/data-augmentation/info-panels.md

 Oftentimes, it is beneficial to show users an interactive plot, pre-customized based on the structure of the table that is currently open.

-See the following info panel (viewer-scatter.grok) in action by opening (project:demog).
-It creates a [Scatter Plot](../visualize/viewers/scatter-plot.md), sets the axes to the predefined columns, and adds a regression line.
+See the following info pane (viewer-scatter.grok) in action by opening (project:demog).
+It creates a [Scatter Plot](../../visualize/viewers/scatter-plot.md), sets the axes to the predefined columns, and adds a regression line.

 ```